infracost/docs/docs/features/terraform_modules.md

 * **Terraform Enterprise:** set the host to your Terraform Enterprise hostname and the token to a [Team API Token or User API Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html) (these tokens do not have permission to read variables marked as Sensitive).
 * **GitLab:** set the host to `gitlab.com` (or your GitLab hostname) and the token to your [GitLab token](https://docs.gitlab.com/ee/user/packages/terraform_module_registry/#authenticate-to-the-terraform-module-registry).
 * **JFrog:** set the host to your JFrog hostname and the token to an [identity token](https://www.jfrog.com/confluence/display/JFROG/Terraform+Registry#TerraformRegistry-manual-configurationManuallyGeneratinganIdentityToken).
-* **Spacelift**: Login to your Spacelift organization that has the modules, and go to the Organization Settings > API keys page; create a new API Key called "infracost" and select Space=root or the space(s) that contain your modules.
+* **Spacelift**: Login to your Spacelift organization that has the modules, and go to the Organization Settings > API keys page; create a new API Key called "infracost" and select `Space=root` or the space(s) that contain your modules.
 Set the Role to Reader.
-Open the downloaded `.config` file and use the `token` value from the `credentials "spacelift.io"` section your token in Infracost Cloud.
-The host should be set to `spacelift.io` or whatever the hostname for your modules are in your Terraform files (e.g. `source = "myhost.com/mymodule"`).
-Finally, from the Spacelift Organization Settings > Login policy page, update your policy to allow the API key ID to login.
-The API key ID can be found in the API keys page:
+Open the downloaded `.config` file and use the `token` value from the `credentials "spacelift.io"` section as your token in Infracost Cloud.
+The host should be set to `spacelift.io` or whatever the hostname for your modules is in your Terraform files (e.g. `source = "myhost.com/mymodule"`).
+Finally, from the Spacelift Organization Settings > Login policy page, update your policy to allow the API key ID to log in.
+The API key ID can be found on the API keys page:
   ```
   package spacelift
   allow {